LincaMarius/ISAP-1_Computer_Project/README.md

 Like any other computer, the ISAP-1 only recognizes and interprets instructions as binary code.

-Since there is no Assembler program that recognizes the syntax of the SAP-1 and ISAP-1 computer, the conversion from assembly language to binary code will be done manually.
+Since there is no Assembler software that recognizes the syntax of the SAP-1 and ISAP-1 computer, the conversion from assembly language to binary code will be done manually.

 All programs that can run on SAP-1 and ISAP-1 computers are here: \
 https://github.com/LincaMarius/ISAP-1_Programs